srvaroa/srvaroa.github.io/_posts/2024-02-10-how-about-we-forget-test-types.md

 systems design rather than abstract classification games, helps reason about problems around testing much more productively.

-As I mentioned above this is meant to be the introduction to a short series of posts.
-In the next issues I will cover:
+As I mentioned above this is meant to be an introduction to a short series of posts about testing software.
+The next posts will be practical applications of a systems perspective:

-* Describe a testing pipeline involving multiple teams that suffers many of the pathologies described above, based on real examples that I have found in the wild.
+* Analyze a testing pipeline with multiple teams involved, which suffers many of the pathologies described above.
+It will be based on real examples that I have found in the wild.
 I will model these pipelines as an actual system and show how this gives us a much better understanding of what we can do to improve the situation.
 * Show concrete interventions that can be implemented, from the individual team level to the larger organisation, and use our model of the system to observe and measure the impact.
 I will also try to reference real work done in some of the companies I've worked with.

-I'm curious about how people design their own testing pipelines, challenges they find, and useful patterns so feel free to share them.
+I'm curious about how people design their own testing pipelines, challenges, and useful patterns, so anything you want to share will be very welcome.